-Safeguarding vulnerable adults
+Safeguarding children and vulnerable adults

 - Category: Adult social care

 - Last Updated: 16 March 2017

 Ryedale takes safeguarding very seriously.

 - The Council has a duty to safeguard vulnerable adults and children.
 Council staff receive specific safeguarding training and work according to the Safeguarding Children and Vulnerable Adults Policy and Procedures